What is sterilisation?

 What happens during a vasectomy?

-This procedure is usually done under local anaesthetic and doesn’t require an overnight stay.
-A small incision is made in the front of the scrotum so that the vas deferens can be located, cut and the ends sealed.
-The procedure takes about 20 minutes.
+This procedure is done under local anaesthetic and doesn’t require an overnight stay.
+A small cut is made in the front of the scrotum so that the vas deferens can be located, cut and the ends sealed.
+The procedure takes about 15-30 minutes.
+This procedure can also be done under sedation.

 When the anaesthetic wears off there will be some tenderness at the site of the operation.
 As with any procedure, complications can occur, but they are rare.